 - Not have earned a bachelor’s degree.

-- Document financial need according to the 2018-2019 Free Application for Federal Student Aid (FAFSA) at fafsa.gov and/or completion of the CSU Institutional/Dreamer Aid Application and supporting financial aid documents
+- Document financial need according to the 2018-2019 Free Application for Federal Student Aid (FAFSA) at fafsa.gov or completion of the ASSET Financial Aid Application and supporting financial aid documents

 - Be a legal resident of Colorado or can be classified as an in state student for tuition purposes in accordance with the Colorado ASSET Bill, Senate Bill 13-033.
-If you are eligible under the Asset Bill, the CSU Dreamer Aid Application will need to be submitted in place of the Institutional Aid Application by March 1, 2018.
+If you are eligible under the Asset Bill, the ASSET Financial Aid Application will need to be submitted in place of the Institutional Aid Application by March 1, 2018.

 Students may be awarded who are entering in summer 2018; however, funds are disbursed only for the fall and spring semesters.
 The award is not available for new students entering the spring 2018 semester.